Patek Philippe VS Jaeger LeCoultre

 We are sometimes asked a question along the lines of “Is JLC on the same level as Patek Philippe?”.
 This is not an uncommon type of comparison and for several reasons.
 Let’s jump into an in-depth comparison of Jaeger LeCoultre VS Patek Philippe and see what they have in common and what makes each brand unique and special.

-We are going to be comparing these two brands on many levels such as brand recognition & prestige, horology, craftsmanship, history, price, accuracy and more.
+We are going to be comparing these two brands on many levels such as brand recognition & prestige, horology, craftsmanship, history, price, accuracy, and more.
 Click on any of the links below to jump to a specific section.

-Patek Philippe and Jaeger LeCoultre are both very strict with their testing and regulating.
+Patek Philippe and Jaeger LeCoultre are both very strict with their testing and regulation.
 They take their watchmaking very seriously and have certain things about their testing procedures that are a cut above most watchmakers.

 Patek has great movements but just as it is known that Patek Philippe takes their finishing to the next level, Jaeger LeCoultre takes their testing to the next level to even stricter standards than Patek Philippe.
 Their 1000-hour control test lasts longer than the testing Patek Philippe performs and is arguably the strictest testing in the business.
 The 1000 Hours Control symbol on a JLC case back (below) is a testament to these highest standards of testing.

-Is Jaeger LeCoultre a good watch brand?
+Is Jaeger LeCoultre a good brand?

 It is.
 In fact, JLC is an excellent high-end Swiss watch brand.
-While most people don’t always associate top of the line watch brands with JLC as they are affectionately known in the watch community, this is largely because of their marketing and not because of anything else.
+While most people don’t always associate top of the line watch brands with JLC as they are affectionately known in the watch community, this is mainly because of their marketing and not because of anything else.

-Is Patek Philippe a good watch brand?
+Is Patek Philippe a good brand?

 Which brand is more popular, Jaeger LeCoultre or Patek Philippe?